andywar65/project_repo/README.md

 in the global settings.
 Duplicate project/settings/base_sample.py and project/urls_sample.py renaming to base.py and urls.py, add other installed apps and urlpatterns.
 In project/static do the same for base.css, favicon.ico and logo.png for custom styles.
+Remember to stash your new files before pulling, then stash pop them back.
 Migrate, collectstatic and createsuperuser.
 ## Deployment
 In production use manpro.py instead of manage.py and point server to wsgi_prod.py instead of wsgi.py.